 Subtypes allow you to categorize a layer into a subset of features that share the same attributes.
 You can then apply domains and default values to the fields of each subtype.

-In the example below, subtypes are being created on the Buildings layer.
+The following screen capture shows subtypes for the Buildings layer.
 These subtypes are applied to the BLDGTYPE field and represent different types of buildings, such as Development, Utility, Marketing, and Security.
-Now when creating new buildings, the type of building will be determined by choosing one of these subtypes.
+Now when creating buildings, the type of building is determined by the subtype you choose.